syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/How-to-make-resizing-possible-in-additional-row-headers-of-a-gridcontrol-and-griddataboundgrid.md

-The resizing of additional row headers on the grid can be made possible by setting ResizeColsBehaviour flag to Grid.GridResizeCellsBehavior.InsideGrid.
+The resizing of additional row headers on the grid can be made possible by setting ResizeColsBehavior flag to Grid.GridResizeCellsBehavior.InsideGrid.

 {% highlight c# %}